smuelLuB/ROCO506Z/README.md

 To test the application:
 	Click run on the coppeliaSim simulation.
-	Then once on RViz the turtlebot2 robot should appear.
-	Add the Map, and Global and local paths.
+	Then open RViz, the turtlebot2 robot should be on the screen, and the a section of the map will be present from the laser range sensor in coppeliaSim.
+	Add the Displays, select 'add by topic' then individually add:
+		Map.
+Global path.
+Local path.
 	Select a point on the map with the 2-D nav goal option, click on a point on the map and the arrow will set the direction that the robot will face when it completes the 	move.
 The robot should then create a path and move towards the point on the map.